valence-rs/valence/CONTRIBUTING.md

 Under appropriate circumstances a different naming scheme can be used. [`Command`](https://doc.rust-lang.org/stable/std/process/struct.Command.html) is a standard type that demonstrates this.

+If a `bar` field exists and no invariants need to be maintained by the getters and setters, it is usually better to make the `bar` field public.

 ## Naming Quantities